 Knowing when you can stop kneading the dough is among the more mysterious aspects of baking bread.
-Sure, it's no longer a wobbly mess of bubble-gummy dough, but is it really done?
+Sure, it’s no longer a wobbly mess of bubble-gummy dough, but is it really done?
+To find out, there are ways to tell whether the dough is ready after kneading it for 10-12 minutes by hand or 8-10 minutes in a mixer.
 Here are a few clues to look for.

 The point of kneading dough is to strengthen the gluten, which are the stringy bands of proteins that give bread its structure and texture.
 As you (or your stand mixer!) work the dough, those strands of gluten are tightening up and getting into line.